Drishti-T/e-commerce-backend/README.md

 This setup provides the minimal setup to help you get started

-## After cloning the repo make sure to do the following steps
+## After forking and then cloning the repo make sure to do the following steps
 - npm install